theryeguy92/Foundations-of-Machine-Learning/README.md

 ### Estimated Financial Impacts
 The Titanic distaster happened in 1912.
 In July of 1915, a settle ment totaling of $664,000 was paid among those survived.
 Adjusted for today's inflation, that is $20,166,271.68.
 Divided up among the survivors, which totals to $28,564.12.

-It is difficult to place a financial number, specifically for the Titanic due to the overall different economic circumstances during the 1910's.
+It is difficult to place a financial number, especially for the Titanic due to the overall different economic circumstances during the 1910's.
 With that being said, to better understand the financial impacts.
 This project will be using the Costa Concorida sinking as reference.

 Most of compensation was settled privatly.
 One settlement was $105,000 due to seeking compensation for PTSD and other long-term conditions.
 For survivors, this number will be used for compensation.

 For family members of the deceased, on average 1.1 Million was paid.